ayhem18/My_Kaggle_Repo/Competitions/House_Prices/ReadME.md

 ## Subfolder organization
 This subfolder is itself divided into other subfolders:
-* models: saving the models I trained on .txt files
 * subs: different predictions
 * data_description: contains both the original and the modified feature names
 * data_sets: contains both training and test sets